 The femoral veins are located on the inside of the legs, traveling from the groin or pelvic area downward through the thigh toward the knee.
 The femoral artery carries oxygenated blood to blood vessels of the pelvic region and lower extremities, while the femoral vein transports deoxygenated blood back to the lungs for oxygenation.

-A number of risk factors can increase the risk for thrombosis.
+A number of risk factors can increase the risk of thrombosis.
 They include:

 - Sedentary lifestyle or immobility

 - Extended bed rest caused by a medical condition